-Overview of the Procurement
+Overview of the Framework:

-Key Objectives of the SEG procurement:
+Key Objectives of the SEG Framework:

 - To provide continuity of service to Link consortium members as the existing contract comes to an end.